AMAZING 2-DAY ROME ITINERARY

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 - Rome can be wonderfully explored on foot.
 Most of the main attractions are quite close to each other, and if you are used to walking, you can enjoy these places as a pedestrian.

 - I had tickets for hop-on and hop-off sightseeing buses.
 We (this was not a solo trip) stayed in Rome for more than two days and walked each day at least 15-20 km and used the buses when we were tired or to save time.
 I admit that I love those sightseeing buses and regularly use them to get a good overview of the city.

-- In my experience, there is no real need to use taxis or to rent a car.
+- In my experience, there is no real need to use taxis or rent a car.

 Where to Stay in Rome For 2 Days